Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Numerical Results

 \subsection{BPs}

-Before concluding, in order to encourage experimental analyses of these scenarios at the LHC, we propose in Tab.~\ref{BP_T} four BPs, two for each VLQ representation studied here.
-Specifically, the have $T$ masses in the range $\approx 900$ GeV to $\approx 1500$ GeV, so that the $T\bar T$ production cross section at the LHC should be large enough to afford one with some sensitivity to this channel (as opposed to $t\bar b H^+$ + c.c.) and $H^\pm$ masses both light (albeit limitedly to the 2HDM-II+($T$) case) and heavy, so that attempts can be made to extract charged Higgs bosons signatures in both their $\tau\nu$ and $tb$ decays.
+Before concluding, in order to encourage experimental analyses of these scenarios at the LHC, we propose three BPs in Tab.~\ref{BP_T} for the 2HDM-II+$(TB)$ representation, which exhibits a more substantial cross-section compared to the 2HDM-II+$(T)$ one.
+The chosen BPs feature $T$ masses within the range of approximately 800 GeV to 1300 GeV.
+Furthermore, the $H^\pm$ masses are set to be heavy, enabling attempts to extract charged Higgs boson signatures in its $tb$ decay, presenting a significant signal in the form of $2t4b$ final states originating from the pair production of the new VLQ $T$, followed bt $T\to H^+b$ and $H^+\to tb$ decays.